Rajshahi: Administration

 Rajshahi is the headquarters of one of the eight administrative divisions of Bangladesh.
-The Divisional Commissioner, who is the administrative chief of the Rajshahi Division, the DIG for the Rajshahi division, and other divisional civil servants have their own offices in the city, which function as part of the government administrative setup.
-Deputy Commissioner (DC) who is the administrative chief of Rajshahi District, Civil Surgeon, and other district-level civil servants have their offices in the city.
-District judges as well as Metropolitan magistrates have their offices within the city.
+The Divisional Commissioner, who is the administrative chief of the Rajshahi Division, the DIG for the Rajshahi Division, and other divisional civil servants have their offices in the city, which function as part of the government administrative setup.
+Deputy Commissioner (DC) who is the administrative chief of Rajshahi District, Civil Surgeon, other district-level civil servants have as well as district judges and Metropolitan magistrates have their offices within the city.

 Rajshahi is one of seven metropolitan cities in Bangladesh.
 One mayor and 30 ward commissioners are elected for five-year terms by direct votes.
 Rajshahi City Corporation is responsible for all the administrative work related to city governance under its jurisdiction.

 Rajshahi Unnayan Kortripokhkho/Rajshahi Development Authority (RDA) plans and coordinates the development-related works within the metropolitan area.
 Rajshahi WASA is responsible for the water supply and drainage system within the city area.

 Rajshahi Metropolitan Police (RMP), headed by a Commissioner, controls law and order as well as traffic movements within the metropolitan area.

 Rajshahi Cantonment is a military base and the headquarters of the Bangladesh Infantry Regiment.
 The city is home to two battalions of BGB, a battalion of Bangladesh Ansar, a headquarter of RAB and a camp of River Police.